Do You Need Wildfire Insurance

 When Does Home Insurance Not Cover Wildfire

-Since home insurance can cover wildfires, there are situations where certain costs might not be.
+Since home insurance can cover wildfire, there are situations where certain costs might not be.
 For instance, damage brought on indirectly by a fire might be excluded by your insurance.
 Hilly regions are at risk of landslides due to the deficiency of vegetation, a common outcome of wildfires.
 Earth movements are known as landslides, and they are not covered by a typical home insurance policy.

 Does Condo Insurance Cover Wildfire

 The “inside walls” of a condo are protected from fire damage by a condo insurance policy, including damage from wildfires.
 The outside walls and roof of a condo are covered by the homeowners association’s (HOA) master policy.
+Similar to homeowners insurance, condo insurance will pay for additional living expenses in the event that damage covered by your policy prevents you from residing in your condo and will also cover your possessions (clothes, furniture, etc.).

 Does Renter Insurance Cover Wildfire